 When you’re passionate about a thing, it’s worth doing for the money, maybe even the lot.
 But that’s a different thing entirely than what you’re trying to do.

-Find what makes you happy.
+Find what makes you happy, whether that’s graphic design or buying and trading cryptocurrencies like XRP with PayPal (xrp mit paypal kaufen) and seeing if you can make some money doing it.
 That’s what you should be doing with your life.
 Make it something that you want to do for the long haul.
 Make it the thing that you rely on for your income and are able to rely on for the rest of your life.
 If you can do that, you might not even care about making money.